Who gets to run next?

 Here’s an extreme example.
 It’s the 1950s and three users submit jobs (a deck of punched cards) to an operator.
 Two of the jobs are estimated to run for 3 minutes each while the third job while the third user estimates that it will take about 48 hours to run the program.
 With a shortest job first approach, the operator will run the three-minute jobs first and then let the computer spend time on the 48-hour job.

 With the shortest remaining time first algorithm, we take into account the fact that a process runs as a series of CPU bursts: processes may leave the running state because they need to wait on I/O or because their quantum expired.
-The algorithm sorts the ready list by the the process' anticipated CPU burst time, picking the shortest burst time.
+The algorithm sorts the run queue by the the process’ anticipated CPU burst time, picking the shortest burst time.
 Doing so will optimize the average response time of processes.

-Here's an example of five processes in the ready list.
+Here’s an example of five processes in the run queue.
 If we process them in a FIFO manner, we see that all the CPU bursts add up to 25 (pick your favorite time unit; this is just an example).
 The mean run time for a process, however, is the mean of all the run times, where the run time is the time spent waiting to run + the CPU burst time of the process.
 In this example, our mean run time is (8 + 11 + 21 + 23 + 25)/5, or 17.6.

 If we reorder the processes in the queue by the estimated CPU burst time, we still have the same overall total (the processes take the same amount of time to run) but the mean run time changes.
 It is now (2 + 4 + 7 + 15 + 25), or 10.6.
 We reduced the average run time for our processes by 40%!

 Estimating future CPU burst time